Repay (NASDAQ:RPAY) Issues FY 2021 Earnings Guidance

+Repay (NASDAQ:RPAY) last released its quarterly earnings data on Sunday, May 9th.
+The company reported $0.18 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.16 by $0.02.
+The firm had revenue of $47.52 million for the quarter, compared to the consensus estimate of $44.87 million.
+Repay had a negative net margin of 12.06% and a positive return on equity of 3.75%.
+The business’s revenue was up 20.4% on a year-over-year basis.
+During the same quarter in the prior year, the company posted $0.18 earnings per share.
+Research analysts forecast that Repay will post 0.28 EPS for the current year.

-In related news, Director Robert Herman Hartheimer sold 5,000 shares of the stock in a transaction that occurred on Monday, March 8th.
-The shares were sold at an average price of $23.00, for a total transaction of $115,000.00.
-Following the sale, the director now owns 49,885 shares in the company, valued at approximately $1,147,355.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, General Counsel Tyler B. Dempsey sold 10,000 shares of the company’s stock in a transaction on Monday, April 5th.
-The stock was sold at an average price of $23.38, for a total value of $233,800.00.
-Following the sale, the general counsel now owns 179,971 shares of the company’s stock, valued at $4,207,721.98.
+In other news, Director Robert Herman Hartheimer sold 5,000 shares of Repay stock in a transaction dated Monday, March 8th.
+The shares were sold at an average price of $23.00, for a total value of $115,000.00.
+Following the completion of the transaction, the director now owns 49,885 shares in the company, valued at $1,147,355.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, General Counsel Tyler B. Dempsey sold 10,000 shares of the business’s stock in a transaction that occurred on Monday, April 5th.
+The shares were sold at an average price of $23.38, for a total transaction of $233,800.00.
+Following the completion of the sale, the general counsel now directly owns 179,971 shares in the company, valued at approximately $4,207,721.98.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 20,000 shares of company stock worth $468,800 in the last quarter.
-Company insiders own 16.54% of the company’s stock.
+Over the last three months, insiders have sold 20,000 shares of company stock valued at $468,800.
+16.54% of the stock is owned by corporate insiders.

 Repay Holdings Corporation provides integrated payment processing solutions to industry-oriented markets.
 Its payment processing solutions enable consumers and businesses to make payments using electronic payment methods.
 The company offers a range of solutions relating to electronic payment methods, including credit and debit processing, virtual credit card processing, automated clearing house (ACH) processing, enhanced ACH processing, and instant funding.